 The character of Princess Margaret has provided some of The Crown's most interesting storylines.
 As the story unfolded over the years, we watched the consequences of standing in her sister's shadow manifest in heartache, disappointment, and disdain.
 Manville's take as the royal will likely touch on her final years, which were marked by controversies related to her love life and her failing health.
 The princess suffered several strokes before passing away in 2002.

 Netflix announced that Manville will be portraying the controversial figure in last years of her life alongside Imelda Staunton, who will play the Queen.
-The 64-year-old theater-trained actress is the perfect fit for the role, having amassed a devoted following in her years onstage and onscreen.
+The 64-year-old theatre-trained actress is the perfect fit for the role, having amassed a devoted following in her years onstage and onscreen.
 In addition to starring in acclaimed stage productions for the Royal Shakespeare Company's Warehouse and the National theatre, Manville has also dominated British television and film for decades.
 Her most recent role in the period drama Phantom Thread — with Daniel Day-Lewis and Vicky Krieps — earned her a BAFTA award as well and an Oscar nod.

 “The baton is being passed from two formidable actresses, and I really don’t want to let the side down," said Manville in an official statement about her casting on The Crown.
 "To pay siblings with my dear friend Imelda Staunton will be nothing short of a complete joy."